-- (a) The contracting officer shall utilize the clause at 552.232-39, Unenforceability of Unauthorized Obligations (FAR DEVIATION) in all solicitations and contracts in lieu of FAR 52.232-39. - (b) The contracting officer shall utilize the clause at 552.232-78, Commercial Supplier Agreements Unenforceable Clauses, in all solicitations and contracts (including orders) when not using FAR 12.
+- (a) Insert the clause at 552.232-39, Unenforceability of Unauthorized Obligations in all solicitations and contracts in lieu of the FAR clause at 52.232-39. - (b) Insert the clause at 552.232-78, Commercial Supplier Agreements-Unenforceable Clauses, in all solicitations and contracts (including orders) when not using FAR part 12.